aycaaltay/rail_track_inspections/README.md

 **Step 2.** Testing inspection scenarios

 Start by copy-pasting the data file into the analysis file.
+Parameters.csv file in each folder provides information about scenarios in the same folder.

 If the folder you want to analyze is starting with "ZIP", it involves files prepared for Zero-Inflated Poisson model with complete miss rates.
 Copy and paste the folder into the _Zero_Inflated_Poisson_Simulations_ directory.